 Manage your eating times and light exposure carefully

-According to the leading circadian rhythm researcher, Satchin Panda, author of “The Circadian Code,” two of the absolute most important factors with regards to your sleep, are the timing of your meals, and the timing of your light exposure.
+According to the leading circadian rhythm researcher, Satchin Panda, author of “The Circadian Code,” two of the absolute most important factors with regards to your sleep, are the timing of your meals, and the timing of your light exposure or consumption of CBD gummies UK.

 Specifically, the fact that we almost all spend the vast majority of our time indoors these days means that we all experience a constant ambient level of light from morning till night, including bright blue light – the wavelength that most signals to our bodies that it’s daytime.